 Remembering Marty Bryant (1937-2016)

-We are still shocked and it is very difficult to accept that this kind person, who answered every single request with lots of patience and great understanding (for all people) is no longer in our lives.
+It is very difficult to accept that this kind person, who answered every single request with lots of patience and great understanding (for all people) is no longer in our lives.

 From page A4 | July 24, 2016